nathancharlesjones/Look-up-Table-Examples/01_Fast-Sin/README.md

 sin		1562.535034		N/A			N/A
 sin_LUT		1380.771973		0.002858		2.041038
 ```
-5. Run "make BUILD={debug or release} TARGET=x86 clean" to remove the "build/{debug or release}_x86" folder.
+5. Run `make BUILD={debug or release} TARGET=x86 clean` to remove the "build/{debug or release}_x86" folder.
+E.g.:
 ```
 $ make BUILD=debug TARGET=x86 clean
 ```
 ### On an STM32
 1. Procure an STM32F103C8T6, sometimes called a "Blue Pill".
 2. After downloading the Git repo, navigate to the folder "01_Fast-Sin".
-2. Decide whether you want a "debug" or "release" build (the only difference which optimization flag is passed to the compiler) and type "make BUILD={debug or release} TARGET=STM32F1" into a shell (replacing "{debug or release}" with either "debug" or "release", of course).
+2. Decide whether you want a "debug" or "release" build (the only difference which optimization flag is passed to the compiler) and type `make BUILD={debug or release} TARGET=STM32F1` into a shell (replacing "{debug or release}" with either "debug" or "release", of course).
+E.g.:
 ```
 $ make BUILD=debug TARGET=STM32F1
 ```
-3. The executable is called "{debug or release}_STM32F1.elf" and it will be placed in a folder called "build/{debug or release}_STM32F1"
+3. The executable is called "{debug or release}_STM32F1.elf" and it will be placed in a folder called "build/{debug or release}_STM32F1".
 4. Connect your STM32F1 to your computer using your debugger of choice (e.g. ST-Link, J-Link, etc) and start a GDB server.
-If you have previously downloaded STM32CubeIDE, you can start a GDB server from the command line using the script "Start-ST-Link-GDB-Server_v2" (after updating the file paths appropriately).
+If you have previously downloaded STM32CubeIDE, you can start a GDB server from the command line using the script "Start-ST-Link-GDB-Server_v2.sh" (after updating the file paths appropriately).
+E.g.:
 ```
 $ ./Start-ST-Link-GDB-Server_v2.sh
 ```
 5. Start GDB and then connect to your STM32.
+E.g.:
 ```
 $ arm-none-eabi-gdb build/debug_STM32F1/debug.elf --tui
 (gdb) target remote :61234
 ```
 6. Load and run the executable.
+E.g.:
 ```
 (gdb) load build/debug_STM32F1/debug.elf
 (gdb) c